4th Largest US City

 • Frequencies: RadioReference Harris County

-Houston's partial encryption model is not guaranteed to last.
+Houston's open dispatch is not guaranteed.
 Austin encrypted in 2024.
-Brazos County went dark overnight.
-Here is how to protect what Houston still has.
+Brazos County went dark overnight without public notice.
+Here's how to protect what Houston still has.

 1